-SEA objective Site criteria (Relevant evidence) Significant positive effect (++) Minor Positive Effect (+) Minor Negative Effect (-) Significant negative effect () Uncertain / Neutral Effect (/) No Impact (0) 9.
-To preserve and Analysis where possible.
-Will development of the site Accessible open N/A N/A Site would see loss of Where applicable N/A enhance access to green spaces, the open countryside and the river impact on access to green spaces or on footpaths crossing them or alongside the river?
-(Local maps of footpaths, both formal and permissive; views expressed in the survey) space provided open space or proposed open space (from Borough Proposals Map) or a PROW / permissive footpath (as mapped in evidence base) OR No net loss of open space / permissive footpaths.
-10. Protect and enhance biodiversity Would development affect sites which are important for biodiversity?
+SEA objective Site criteria (Relevant evidence) Significant positive effect (++) Minor Positive Effect (+) Minor Negative Effect (-) Significant negative effect () Uncertain / Neutral Effect (/) No Impact (0) Analysis where possible.
+9. To preserve and enhance access to green spaces, the open countryside and the river Will development of the site impact on access to green spaces or on footpaths crossing them or alongside the river?
+(Local maps of footpaths, both formal and permissive; views expressed in the survey) Accessible open space provided N/A N/A Site would see loss of open space or proposed open space (from Borough Proposals Map) or a PROW / permissive footpath (as mapped in evidence base) Where applicable OR No net loss of open space / permissive footpaths.
+N/A 10.
+Protect and enhance biodiversity Would development affect sites which are important for biodiversity?
 (The Borough C-maps show the SSSIs, the local nature reserves and local wildlife sites in Wivenhoe.
 The maps also give the Ramsar, SAC and SPA sites which lie 1000 metres downstream from Wivenhoe.
 Natural England also produces Impact Risk Site is for, or includes, new protected areas / designations OR open space or recreation that would alleviate recreational pressures on current designations N/A N/A Site is within, or partly within, or borders an international, national or local designation or has been deemed to have a Likely Significant Effect (LSE) as per the Plan's HRA Screening Assessment / Report All other sites and proposals - cumulative impacts to be determined Site is for use not deemed to have any impact